Benefits of Starting a Leather Business and Selling Your Leathergoods For Profit

 This person loves tools, materials and gadgets so much that when you walk into their studio space, you feel like you’re standing in a Tandy Leather store!

-They love shopping for tools and leather so much so that their spouse is beginning to become concerned about all of the money each month that is going towards their habit, I mean hobby.
+They love shopping for tools and leather so much so that their spouse is beginning to become concerned about all of the money each month that is going towards their habit… I mean hobby.

 Their spouse is like, “um honey we can’t afford this hobby!

-Now maybe you can relate to that.
+Maybe you can relate to that.

 If you live in a household where you have a spouse, kids and bills and expenses, of course your spouse is going to start to give you hell for spending to much on your leather hobby!